alzzhosting/kenz-dl/README.md

 <div align='center'>

-# SelfHost-DL
+# Kenz-DL

-<p>SelfHost-DL is my project that lets users self-host a simple web downloader with minimal setup.
+<p>Kenz-DL is my project that lets users self-host a simple web downloader with minimal setup.
 Just run it with Node.js—no third-party services needed.
 Deploy the files, start the server, and download content easily.
 Perfect for a lightweight, self-managed solution.</p>
 </div>

 ---------------